 Here are solutions for reducing high phosphate concentrations in saltwater aquariums.

 - Regular maintenance care routines with water changes are always recommended for a healthy aquarium.
 This helps to control phosphates, DOCs, nitrates and many other unwanted chemicals elements and compounds in saltwater systems that contribute to water quality problems.

-- You can use commercially available phosphate removing products, such as Sea Chem's PhosGuard (Compare Prices), Kent Marine's Phosphate Sponge (Compare Prices) and Coralife's Phosphate Remover.
+- You can use commercially available phosphate removing products, such as Sea Chem's PhosGuard, Kent Marine's Phosphate Sponge and Two Little Fishies Phosban.
 Luis Mercado conducted a test on phosphate and silicate removing compounds using these four products, which concluded comparatively good results from all four of them.
-Poly Filter material by Poly Bio Marine Inc. is highly recommended, along with some these other Top Pick Nitrate Absorbing Products as well.
+Poly Filter material by Poly Bio Marine Inc. is highly recommended, along with other top nitrate absorbing products as well.